sky-uk/etcd-bootstrap/README.md

 3. Create `ETCD_*` environment variables to correctly bootstrap with all the other instances.

+### Updating a Route53 domain name for the etcd cluster members

+Optionally etcd-bootstrap can also register all the IPs in the autoscaling group with a domain name.

+    ./etcd-bootstrap -o /var/run/bootstrap.conf -route53-zone-id MYZONEID -route53-domain-name etcd

+If zone `MYZONEID` has domain name `example.com`, this will update the domain name `etcd.example.com` with all of the IPs.
+This lets clients use round robin DNS for connecting to the cluster.

 ## IAM role

 Instances must have the following IAM policy rules: